-DeleteDiskPages(disk, CA, firstDA, filePtr, firstPage) deletes the pages of a file, starting with the page whose number is firstPage and whose disk address is firstDA.
-CA is a page-sized buffer which is clobbered by the routine.
+DeleteDiskPages(disk, CA, firstDA, filePtr, firstPage, newFp, hintLastPage)

+Arguments beyond firstPage are optional.
+Deletes the pages of a file, starting with the page whose number is firstPage and whose disk address is firstDA.
+CA is a page-sized buffer which is clobbered by the routine. hintLastPage is as described under ActOnDiskPages.